 Funds will be placed in a sub-account, and independent citizen oversight will review expenditures to verify that funds are used as approved by voters.
-No levy funds go-will be spent for to-administration.
-Independent pperformance auditing of school district programs also will be done.
+No levy funds go to administration.
+Independent performance auditing of school district programs will be done.